-- 1. Scope of consolidation - Number of consolidated subsidiaries: 38 - Names of significant consolidated subsidiaries - Shionogi Inc., Shionogi Ltd., Taiwan Shionogi & Co., Ltd., - C&O Pharmaceutical Technology (Holdings), Limited - (Newly consolidated) Subsidiaries newly consolidated through acquisition: 3 - (Excluded) Subsidiaries excluded through dissolution:2 - 2.
-Application of equity method - (1) Number of unconsolidated subsidiaries and affiliates accounted for by the equity method No unconsolidated subsidiaries and affiliates were accounted for by the equity method. - (2) That portion of the net profit (loss) of the affiliates not accounted for by the equity method which was attributable to four companies (TAKATA Pharmaceutical Co., Ltd., etc.) in proportion to its shareholding ratio had no significant effect on the consolidated net income of the Company for the current period. - 3.
-Closing date of consolidated subsidiaries - Thirty-one consolidated subsidiaries are overseas consolidated subsidiaries.
+1. Scope of consolidation

+Number of consolidated subsidiaries: 44

+Names of significant consolidated subsidiaries

+Shionogi Inc., Shionogi Ltd., Taiwan Shionogi & Co., Ltd.,

+C&O Pharmaceutical Technology (Holdings), Limited

+(Newly consolidated) Subsidiaries newly consolidated: 6

+- 2. Application of equity method - (1) Number of unconsolidated subsidiaries and affiliates accounted for by the equity method.
+No unconsolidated subsidiaries and affiliates were accounted for by the equity method. - (2) That portion of the net profit (loss) of the affiliates not accounted for by the equity method which was attributable to five companies (TAKATA Pharmaceutical Co., Ltd., etc.) in proportion to its shareholding ratio had no significant effect on the consolidated net income of the Company for the current period. - 3.
+Closing date of consolidated subsidiaries

+Thirty-one consolidated subsidiaries are overseas consolidated subsidiaries.

 Seventeen of these overseas consolidated subsidiaries close their accounts on December 31.

-In preparing the consolidated financial statements, the financial statements of these subsidiaries as of December 31 are used. - Moreover, one of these overseas consolidated subsidiaries close their accounts on June 30.
+In preparing the consolidated financial statements, the financial statements of these subsidiaries as of December 31 are used.

+Moreover, one of these overseas consolidated subsidiaries close their accounts on June 30.
 In preparing the consolidated financial statements, the financial statements of these subsidiaries as of December 31 are used.